Coffee: Brewing

-Coffee beans may be ground in various ways.
-A burr grinder uses revolving elements to shear the seed; a blade grinder cuts the seeds with blades moving at high speed, and a mortar and pestle crush the seeds.
-For most brewing methods a burr grinder is deemed superior because the grind is more even and the grind size can be adjusted.
-The type of grind is often named after the brewing method for which it is generally used.
-Turkish grind is the finest grind, while coffee percolator or French press are the coarsest grinds.
-The most common grinds are between these two extremes: a medium grind is used in most home coffee-brewing machines.
+Coffee beans may be ground with a burr grinder, which uses revolving elements to shear the seed; a blade grinder cuts the seeds with blades moving at high speed; or a mortar and pestle crushes the seeds.
+For most brewing methods a burr grinder is deemed superior because the grind is more even, and the grind size can be adjusted.
+The type of grind is often named after the brewing method for which it is generally used, Turkish grind being the finest, while coffee percolator or French press are the coarsest.
+The most common grinds are between these extremes: a medium grind is used in most home coffee-brewing machines.